nickuraltsev/nickuraltsev.github.io/resume/main.md

 - Mentored junior team members and conducted code reviews
 - Worked closely with stakeholders to define and prioritize requirements

-Technologies used included .NET, Web Forms, WCF, SQL Server, MSMQ, IIS, and Windows Services.
+Technologies used included .NET, Web Forms, WCF, SQL Server, MSMQ, and Windows Services.

 ##### Other Projects
 Prior to Eluma, I worked on a reporting system for a CDN provider.
-Technologies used included Java, JSP, Struts, Tomcat, Oracle Database.
+Technologies used included Java, JSP, Struts, Oracle Database.

 ## Education